Luxury Jobs Report Summary

 - Millennials prioritize experiences over materialism

-- Luxury brands changing advertisement strategies to appeal to younger generations
+- Luxury brands continue changing advertisement strategies to appeal to younger generations

 The luxury market is not one that is known for dynamic change, but with the rise of meritocracy over old money, the preferences of high-income earners are vastly different than they have been in the past.
 With a new generation that values non-traditional aspects of the luxury sector such as environmentalism and rejects materialism, the U.S. luxury market is adjusting to cater to new preferences.

 The Covid-19 pandemic has also shifted spending priorities across all consumers.
 Despite global panic and a market pullback, the global luxury goods market grew at a CAGR of 6.4% in 2020.
 Beating even its 2019 performance of 4% CAGR growth.
 This is a reflection to the new wave of higher income earners whose jobs were not as affected by the supply and demand changes driven by lockdowns and Covid-19 restrictions.
 Additionally, added stimulus to the entire economy meant some individuals came out of 2020 better than they started it.